B-UMMI/chewBBACA_tutorial/README.md

 chewBBACA.py AlleleCall -i path/to/GBS_Aug2016/ -g tutorial_schema/schema_seed --gl results32_wgMLST/results_<datestamp>/cgMLST_95/cgMLSTschema.txt -o results680_cgMLST --cpu 6
 ```

-It was run on the same laptop with 6 CPU cores and took approximately 39 minutes to complete (an average of 3.4 secs per genome).
+The process took approximately 39 minutes to complete (an average of 3.4 secs per genome).

 We can now concatenate the cgMLST results for the 32 complete genomes with the cgMLST results for the 680 genomes to have all the results in a single file.
 To concatenate the allelic profiles of both analyses run the following command: